jeremyosborne/dnpk/README.md

 ## Future TODO and ideas

+- [ ] Add cosmetics to armies and items: elven light infantry, human light infantry; human archers and elvish archers (instead of the `elven archer` as a type).
 - [ ] Keep accomplishment stats on objects like `army` and `army-group` and `player`.
 - [ ] Positive and negative morale for winning / losing battles.
 Morale is contagious to nearby army groups.
 - [ ] A battle loser can route before being totally destroyed.